Color tutorial: describing color

 • Spot color

-To accompany this site, we've developed a hands-on application that will demonstrate the two color systems most important to Web developers: RGB and HSB.
+To accompany these discussions, I've developed a hands-on demonstration of the two color systems most important to Web developers: RGB and HSL.
 Please see the Tutor page or follow the Tutor link at left.
+This page replaces our earlier stand-alone Java application.
 An associated exercises page (also "Learn" link at left) can serve as a self-paced learning tool.

 tom [at] tomjewett [dot] com